 Legal Division – Advise and protect

-The Legal Division is responsible for advising on legal matters as requested by the Executive Board or the General Council or the Fund’s Divisions and Units.
+The Legal Division is responsible for advising on legal matters as requested by the Board of Directors, the Chief Executive Officer or the Fund’s Divisions and Units.

 Compliance & DPO Unit – Support and evaluate